 Sport Games Glossary at gamerisms

-All players' sites must include a sport games glossary and our contribution follows.
+All players' sites must include a sport games glossary and our contribution follows. sport games glossary

 Sport gamerisms for soccer, basketball, volleyball, baseball, golf, hockey, football, tennis, cricket and rugby are defined.

-Soccer Sport Games Glossary
+Soccer Sports Games Glossary

 Examples of soccer gamerisms: Banana Kick, Dummy Run, Flick Header, Nutmeg and Sweeper.